ankaAR/bestiario5e/_creatures/ghoul.md

 ### Actions

-***Bite.*** Ataque de arma cuerpo a cuerpo: +2 al ataque, alcance 5 ft., one creature.
-Hit: 9 (2d6 + 2) piercing damage.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +2 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 9 (2d6 + 2) piercing damage.

 ***Claws.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
-Impacto: 7 (2d4 + 2) slashing damage.
+Impacto: 7 (2d4 + 2) puntos de daño cortante.
 If the target is a creature other than an elf or undead, it must succeed on a DC 10 Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.